tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: misc updates:
 	- TBD: make backpack a true container???
 	- TBD: create a centralized doc file
-	- TBD: reconsider showing Receptacle contents on look... maybe too much data?
+	- CANCEL: reconsider showing Receptacle contents on look... maybe too much data?
 What does Zork do?
 Restrict to explicit examine??
 	- TBD: hunger & thirst become Creature conditions to examine??
-- TBD: learn how to use VS Code word wrap and other features
+- TBD: learn how to use VS Code word wrap and other features for Python